Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Mix well and then pour into your containers and let harden.
 That is it!
 You now have lip balm for the year.
 It is quite easy to mix it up and do all kinds of variations.
 If you want a bit of tint to your lip balm then you can use some natural food color alternatives if you like.

 Beet juice powder and extract is often used for a bit of red or pink.
 It can be a lot of fun to make lip balms with kids.
 Young kids will need to be supervised but older kids and teens could manage this project on their own.

 To make your own colorful lipsticks, you just need to add pigment to any basic lip balm recipe.
-Mica powders in various shades are easy to find on Amazon and a little goes a long way.
+Mica powders in various shades are easy to find and a little goes a long way.

 Instead of spending a ton on your favorite quality lip color you can make your own using a handful of ingredients and any blend of color pigments you desire.
 This opens up the possibility of creating your own unique shade that perfectly complements your skin type and reflects your personal style at the same time.

 You need a 15-17mm test tube rack.
 These are only a few bucks and they allow you to keep 50 tubes in place so you can pour them full and allow them to solidify without any mistakes or big messes.